qmnguyenw/go-learning-project/README.md

   + `dealDeck` : Create a 'hand' of cards
   + `saveDeck` : Save a list of cards to a file on the local machine
   + `loadDeck` : Load a list of cards from the local machine

+2. odd-even:
+ - idea: identify odd and even numbers
+ - purpose: project to learning basic concepts about go

 ## Note